Markov Chain Aggregation for Simple Agent-Based Models on Symmetric Networks: The Voter Model: Conclusion

-In conclusion, this Letter describes a way to reduce the state space of the VM by exploiting all the dynamical redundancies that have its source in the agent network.
+In conclusion, this paper describes a way to reduce the state space of the VM by exploiting all the dynamical redundancies that have its source in the agent network.
 In the aggregation of micro states into macro atoms following this proposal no information about the details of the dynamical process is omitted.
-However, it is clear that in heterogeneous interaction substrates with a small number of automorphisms the coarse--graining is limited because only a few micro states are macroscopically equivalent and can be lumped.
-On the other hand, the method informs us in this way about the complexity of a system introduced by non--trivial interaction relations.
-Even in a model as simple as the VM, the behavior of whole system is not completely described by summation over its elements (aggregation in terms of $b$), because non--trivial dynamical effects may emerge at the macro level.
-In fact, Markov projections as discussed here in the context of the VM may provide explicit knowledge about the (in)compressibility of computational models which is one of the key concepts in the area of computational emergence (\cite{Bedau2002,Huneman2008}).
+However, in heterogeneous interaction substrates with a small number of automorphisms exact coarse--graining is limited because only a few micro states are macroscopically equivalent and can be lumped.
+On the other hand, whenever it is possible to derive a tractable Markov chain at the macro level, Markov chain theory provides us with tools that allow for a complete understanding of the model dynamics.

 The probabilistic setting we adopt allows to relate microscopic agent dynamics to the macro evolution of aggregate observable variables and shows how network heterogeneities translate into heterogeneities in the dynamical structure of the model.
 A characterization of the dynamical effects that may emerge at the macro level will be addressed by future work.